 1. Focus On One Game to Grow Your YouTube Channel

 It’ll be tempting to play every game you own when you start your YouTube channel.
 You may upload some Fortnite videos because of the game’s insane popularity.
 Two weeks later, it may seem like a good idea to sprinkle in some Minecraft content.

 But heed our warning, creators.
 If you want to grow your gaming channel, choose just one game to play on YouTube.

 From a technical perspective, this is solid advice.
 YouTube’s algorithm is sophisticated but seems to reward a simple content strategy.
 If it knows you’re a gaming creator making videos about Zelda: Breath of the Wild, for instance, it’ll have no problem recommending your videos to like-minded viewers.

-To prove that, we asked the vidIQ community about their recent gaming experiences.
+To prove that, we asked the vidIQ community about their gaming experiences.
 We were happy to learn that in 2020, several creators grew their channels fast while playing one game.

 The list includes channels like:

 2. Get the Right Equipment for Your Gaming Channel